jnchapman101/jnchapman.github.io/_research/wip.markdown

 ---
 ---

-The Historical Development of Fiscal and Legal Capacity in England and Wales, with Tim Besley, Dan Bogart and Nuno Palma.
+Justices of the Peace: Legal Foundations of the Industrial Revolution, with Tim Besley, Dan Bogart and Nuno Palma.

 Government Austerity and the Anti-Vaccination movement in nineteenth-century England and Wales